-On March 27, millions of workers observed DEMANDS DAY throughindustrial centres.
-The bulk of the organised in all the principal endorsed the Charter of Fourteen Demands, formulated at a joint meeting of AITUC, HMS, UTUC and trade federations like the AIRF, in organised industries, appointment of Wage Boards, trade union central TU organisations - AITUC, HMS and UTUC met the Prime Minister and presented the Charter of Demands.
+On March 27, millions of workers observed DEMANDS DAY throughout the country.
+Big rallies were organised in all the principal industrial centres.
+The bulk of the organised workers in India endorsed the Charter of Fourteen Demands, formulated at a joint meeting of AITUC, HMS, UTUC and trade federations like the AIRF, in organised industries, appointment of Wage Boards, trade union central TU organisations - AITUC, HMS and UTUC met the Prime Minister and presented the Charter of Demands.